smart-data-models/dataModel.DCAT-AP/Dataset/doc/spec.md

         model: prov:qualifiedAttribution
         type: Property
     qualifiedRelation:
-      description: 'This property is about a related resource, such as a publication, that references, cites, or otherwise points to the dataset'
+      description: 'Property.
+Model:''dcat:Relationship''.
+This property is about a related resource, such as a publication, that references, cites, or otherwise points to the dataset'
       items:
         format: uri
         type: string